-To collect information of the readers, you can add a form as an element to the publication.
-The form can have multiple fields like name and address but also a dropdown or options field.
-The information given by the reader will be send to the email address you set in the editor.
+Collect information from your readers by adding a form as an element to the publication.
+The form can have multiple fields like “name” and “address” but also a dropdown or options field.
+The information given by the reader will be sent to the email address you set in the editor.

 In this article